Cease-fire deal over Nagorno-Karabakh sees protests in Armenia, celebrations in Azerbaijan

+Under the deal, Armenian forces will withdraw from Nagorno-Karabakh and control of the strategic Lachin Corridor and Aghdam and Kalbajar regions will be given back to Azerbaijan in coming weeks, allowing the return of Azerbaijan refugees who fled in the early 1990s.

+Azerbaijan President Ilham Aliyev claimed the deal also involved the deployment of Turkish peacekeepers, but Russian officials said there was no such agreement.
+However Putin’s press secretary Dmitry Peskov said the possibility of a cease-fire monitoring center in Azerbaijan involving Turkey had been discussed, “but the nuances of its deployment are subject to a separate agreement.”

-The ceasefire triggered outrage overnight in the Armenian capital of Yerevan where angry protesters broke into government buildings after a somber Prime Minister Nikol Pashinyan announced the agreement late that night.
+The cease-fire deal triggered outrage overnight in the Armenian capital of Yerevan where angry protesters broke into government buildings after Prime Minister Nikol Pashinyan announced the agreement.
 They ransacked Pashinyan’s office and broke windows and furniture in government buildings.

+Peskov said he hoped that Armenians would accept Pashinyan’s statement about the reasons for signing the agreement.

 Deaths of Syrian mercenaries show how Turkey, Russia could get sucked into Nagorno-Karabakh conflict